 The A Level specification covers a number of areas familiar from the GCSE course, such as electricity, waves and radioactivity, while also addressing more contemporary topics like quantum mechanics and special relativity.
 A Level Physics is now linear in nature, meaning you will only be externally assessed at the end of the two-year course; this is done through three examinations that carry approximately equal weighting towards your final grade.
 New examination guidelines stipulate that 40% of the final examinations must now directly assess mathematical skills.

-As one of the eight ‘facilitating’ subjects, Physics is highly valued as part of an application to almost any university course, with the creative problem-solving skills you will develop welcomed in the worlds of both sciences and humanities alike.
+As one of what has traditionally been known as the ‘facilitating’ subjects, Physics is highly valued as part of an application to almost any university course, with the creative problem-solving skills you will develop welcomed in the worlds of both sciences and humanities alike.
 It is a requirement at many universities to have studied Physics should you wish to go on to study any kind of Engineering or Architecture and it also considered to be ‘highly recommended’ should you want to study medicine.

 Beyond higher education, Physics can lead to a wide variety of careers.
 In addition to vocational courses such as Engineering, Physics graduates are highly sought after in the industries such as law and finance, where strong logical and mathematical skill sets are considered very desirable.